-We have a Whistleblowing Policy which can be found Staff are required to familiarise themselves with this document during their induction period.

-All staff must be aware of their duty to raise concerns about unsafe practice or the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.

-Low-level concerns

-At Whaddon Church of England School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in school to Mrs Prior Headteacher and DSL.
-Staff are made aware of what a low-level concern might look like using the examples from the KCSIE page 10.
-All reports will be dealt with effectively and recorded, enabling the school to identify any concerning behaviour and support any adults becoming the subject of false low-level concerns.
+- 13.1.
+We have a Whistleblowing Policy which is in the main office and staff tea making area.
+Staff are required to familiarise themselves with this document during their induction period. - 13.2.
+All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors. - 13.3 At Whaddon School, all staff know they have a responsibility to share any concerns, no matter how small, about any adults working in the school.
+These should be reported to the DSL/Headteacher.
+Staff are made aware of what a low-level concern might look like using the examples from KCSIE page 10.
+All reports will be dealt with effectively and recorded enabling the school to identify any concerning behaviour and support any adults becoming the subject of false, low-level concerns.